 Debra Lucero, Butte County Board of Supervisors

 Board Vice Chair

 Chico City Council

 BCE Structure and Governance

 On November 5, 2019 the County of Butte and the City of Chico adopted an ordinance and resolution to form Butte Choice Energy, a California joint powers agency.
 BCE’s Board is comprised of two elected representatives from each member jurisdictions which may expand as new communities in Butte County decide whether to join BCE in the future.
 The Board is publicly accountable to BCE ratepayers and hosts monthly Board meetings to establish policy, set rates, determine power options and maintain fiscal oversight.
 As a public agency, BCE is designed to be fully transparent with all meetings and information open to the public.
-Until permanent staff is hired in 2020/2021, BCE will be managed by interim staff from the County and City of Chico along with expert consultants with long-time experience in CCA formation and operations.
+Until permanent staff is hired closer to the launch date, BCE will be managed by interim staff from the County and City of Chico along with expert consultants with long-time experience in CCA formation and operations.

 Partnership with PG&E